Force67/equilibrium/docs/developer_guide.md

 # About the build system
-Equilibrium framework is using a customized build system built ontop of premake5.
+Equilibrium framework is using a customized build system built on top of premake5.
 Check out `build/` for more info

 ## Dependency management
 Dependencies generally go into the toplevel `external/` directory.
 They can be configured using the following pub_ functions, which mark given data as transitive: